AhmedMstafa/Dashboard/README.md

 # Dashboard

 The Dashboard Project is a sophisticated web application developed as part of Osama Elzero's web development tutorials.
-This project focuses on creating a fully functional admin dashboard using modern web development techniques, including HTML, CSS, and JavaScript.
+This project focuses on creating a fully functional admin dashboard using modern web development techniques, including HTML, CSS, and .

 ## Project Overview